Romitoskj/UniversityNotes/Distributed Systems/notes/Lesson 12 - Bitcoin.md

     - **Energy Consumption:** Mining requires massive power, leading to super-clusters of computers in cold climates for cooling.
     - **Latency:** It is relatively slow compared to centralized systems.
     - **Security Risk:** If one entity controls more than **50% of the hashing power**, the decentralised nature of the system is compromised.

----

-**Analogy for Proof-of-Work:** Imagine a global lottery where the only way to get a ticket is to spend energy running a treadmill.
-The "winning" ticket is a number that starts with ten zeros.
-You cannot predict which number you will get; you just have to keep running and checking your tickets.
-When someone finally shouts that they have won, everyone else can easily see the ten zeros on the ticket and agree that the winner must have put in the hard work to find it.